robmasocco/AOS-TAG/ideas.md

 # GENERAL ARCHITECTURE NOTES

-Brainstorming table for whatever needs to be discussed before the coding starts.

 ## KERNEL-SIDE ARCHITECTURE

 - Centralized architecture: there's only one binary search tree to lookup active instances, register new ones, or delete existing ones from.
 Indexed by keys, each entry contains the tag descriptor for that instance, if present.
 Only for shared instances.